nathanziarek/nathanziarek.github.io/_posts/2015-11-15-app-sizes-after-ios9.md

 From these 63 apps, I saw a net *decrease of 8.5%* for a savings of *nearly 650MB*.

-Apple's Pages was the big winner, shedding 66MB, followed by Numbers (60MB) and Facebook (56MB).
+Apple's [Pages] was the big winner, shedding 66MB, followed by [Numbers] (60MB) and [Facebook] (56MB).

-In terms of percentage lost, Overcast managed to lose the most of what little size it started with, shedding 42% of it's original weight.
-Close behind was Facebook, losing 40%, and Scopa Pro down 39%.
+In terms of percentage lost, [Overcast] managed to lose the most of what little size it started with, shedding 42% of it's original weight.
+Close behind was [Facebook], losing 40%, and [Scopa Pro] down 39%.

 Takeaways